Centering Asian Americans through creative arts programming on the North Shore of Massachusetts

 FOUNDER

 Amanda has been a visiting artist and educator at Essex Art Center, Punto Urban Art Museum, RISD, Pao Arts Center, Montserrat College of Art, Endicott College, and Beverly High School.
-Most recently, she was a co-facilitator for the Mural Ambassador Program at Punto Urban Art Museum/North Shore CDC, a six-week cohort that empowers residents to lead guided tours highlighting the murals and deep cultural legacy of The Point “El Punto” neighborhood in Salem, MA.
+In 2024, she was a co-facilitator for the Mural Ambassador Program at Punto Urban Art Museum/North Shore CDC, a six-week cohort that empowers residents to lead guided tours highlighting the murals and deep cultural legacy of The Point “El Punto” neighborhood in Salem, MA.
 Amanda was also a 2024 National Civic Impact Fellowship & Incubator fellow and grant recipient of Asian American Women’s Political Initiative (AAWPI), of which Lucky Knot Arts is her brainchild.

 Amanda is co-founder and principal of Likemind Design, a custom mural and design studio with a mission to elevate the brands of independently-owned businesses “just like us.”
 She has been a participant of many local public art initiatives and has designed custom artwork and brand identities for small businesses all over Greater Boston.
 A practicing artist herself, Amanda’s creative work reclaims and repaints her Chinese American identity by investigating the invisible history and heritage of her ancestors.